Disability Claim Tips

 Everything you need to know about the SSDI process, explained in plain language by Brad Thomas.

-My general advice is to not work if at all possible.
-While your disability claims pending.
-Some people need to make ends meet while while their claims pending.
-And I understand that that's very likely going to cause your case to get denied.
-In certain circumstances.
-It can make a case stronger but wouldn't exactly encourage people to go out and try to work a bunch of short one month jobs and get fired to make their case stronger.
+In certain circumstances, a short failed work attempt can make a case stronger.
+But I wouldn't exactly encourage people to go out and try to work a bunch of short one-month jobs and get fired just to build their case.
 The best bet is just to not work at all.

 Share: